-In order to protect and promote the interests of motorists in South Africa, several provincial and other motoring clubs formed what would become the Automobile Association of South Africa (AA), at a meeting in Port Elizabeth on 23 October 1901.
+In order to protect and promote the interests of motorists in South Africa, several provincial and other motoring clubs formed what would become the Automobile Association of South Africa (AA), at a meeting in Gqeberha on 23 October 1901.

 A royal affair

 Following the auspicious meeting in Gqeberha, several other motoring clubs and organisations began to spring up around the country.
 In 1911, following the visit of the Duke of Connaught to open the first Union parliament, the original Cape Town based Automobile Club of SA received a royal charter and became known as the Royal Automobile Club of South Africa.
 This club was taken over by the AA in 1965, after a fruitful existence of 64 years.